 Tim was prepared to conserve the farm.
-Six months into his lease, working with his land trust, LFF, and others, he applied for NY State farmland protection funding.
-Tim and LFF were awarded a grant in 2016.
+Six months into his lease, he worked with Saratoga PLAN and LFF to apply for NY State farmland protection funding.
+Their project was awarded a grant for an easement in 2016.

-To help pay for out-of-pocket conservation expenses, Tim secured support from a regional agribusiness development corporation, a grant for new small farms in New York, and a personal loan from LFF.
+To help pay for expenses associated with the farm’s conservation and purchase, Tim secured support from Hudson Valley Agribusiness Development Corp, a grant for new small farms in New York, and a personal loan from LFF.

-Until his purchase option triggers in 2020, Tim can use NYFC's Land Affordability Calculator
+Until his purchase option triggers in 2020, Tim can use the Finding Farmland Calculator

 to estimate if his growing business income will be sufficient to finance his farm purchase.

 Throughout his ongoing land access journey, Tim invested effort and time to find the resources and people that helped him access land.
 He also built his farm business, which had its first full year CSA in 2017.

 He feels like all the planning has been paying off, and is grateful for the people he’s worked with.
 Soon, Tim hopes to become a landowner and for his family to enjoy many years to come on their farm.

 to build out a land access story of your own.
 Find more case studies in our Library

 or brush up on your financial literacy in our Resource Center

 Navigating relationships with landowners - whether they are a retired farmer or have never farmed - is key to accessing land.
 Having a clear idea of your needs and goals before talking to landowners helps both parties achieve desired outcomes.
 Agriculture-focused mediation organizations can help facilitate conversations.